 - Review, negotiate, and monitor all contracts and subcontracts that involve sponsored projects

-- Oversee Institutional Review Board (IRB)
+- Ensure compliance with Institutional Review Board (IRB) requirements

 Procedures for Submitting Proposals

 The procedures outlined here are designed to satisfy informational needs within the university and internal processing requirements and to assure that contractual obligations implied in written proposals are in harmony with Campbell policies, practices, and capabilities.
+A review of Common Research Administration Terms and Definitions will assist this process.

 To gain approval for submission of a research proposal to an off-campus agency, do the following: